 Trauma and Sensitivity to Stress

-There are actually many effective ways of healing trauma that are not familiar in medical practice and are better known in the field of mental health.
+There are actually many effective ways of healing trauma that are not familiar in medical practice.

 Go Slowly, Gently and Include Your Body